Submitted by TempWorks

 - Strange content.
 Self-explanatory, but any email with content that strikes you as odd and asks for you to click on a link is suspicious—even, again, if the email appears to be sent from someone you know.
 Hackers will often compromise email accounts and reply to messages in those inboxes.
 This means a suspicious email could be a reply to one you yourself already sent.
-If you sense something strange in a reply to one of your own earlier emails, double check with the email sender (through phone, text, or other messaging services) to make sure the truly sent the email.
+If you sense something strange in a reply to one of your own earlier emails, double check with the email sender (through phone, text, or other messaging services) to make sure they truly sent the email.

 Keep Passwords Secure

+Safe password practices are critical to maintaining excellent cybersecurity.
 Hackers are very aware of the tricks people use to make easily remembered passwords.
 They’re also aware that people often use the same password for multiple sites.
 This means that if a hacker cracks just one password, they have likely won access to multiple sites.
 It’s important to have a separate password for each login and for each of these passwords to be as secure as possible.
 The longer the password, the more secure it will be.
 A combination of three or more unrelated words (do not use famous quotes) will usually make a secure password, and it’s recommended that you install a password manager (such as LastPass) to keep track of your login information.

 The more we work online, the greater the threat to our information.
 Ensure you have proper safety measures in place for detecting phishing emails and protecting your data against theft.